ballerina-platform/module-ballerinax-salesforce/README.md

 #### Update Account

-‘updateAccount’ remote function accepts account id and the account record needed to update in json as arguments and returns true at success.
+`updateAccount` remote function accepts account id and the account record needed to update in json as arguments and returns true at success.

 ```ballerina